Leapfrog Exercises

 3. keeping the average sample sizes as low as possible

 There are several functions in BFDA to analyse simulation outcomes, but here we will just use the plot function.
 We will start by using the boundary conditions of the simulations (i.e. n.min = 10 and n.max = 80), and a default set of starting boundaries of BFfail = 1/5 and BFsuccess = 5 (boundary=c(1/5, 5)).
-The parameter n.trajectories just tells it how many lines to draw on the graph (representing individual BF trajectories)
+The parameter n.trajectories just tells it how many lines to draw on the graph (representing individual BF trajectories) - these are very useful to give you an insight on how BFs tend to develop over time.

 #First plot for H1